Absurdity: Renaissance and early modern periods

 Michel de Montaigne, father of the essay and modern skepticism, argued that the process of abridgement is foolish and produces absurdity, "Every abridgement of a good book is a foolish abridgement... absurdity [is] not to be cured... satisfied with itself than any reason, can reasonably be."

 Francis Bacon, an early promoter of empiricism and the scientific method, argued that absurdity is a necessary component of scientific progress, and should not always be laughed at.
 He continued that bold new ways of thinking and bold hypotheses often led to absurdity, "For if absurdity be the subject of laughter, doubt you but great boldness is seldom without some absurdity."

-Approaches to absurdity

-Rhetoric

-Absurdity arises when one's own speech deviates from common sense, is too poetic, or when one is unable to defend oneself with speech and reason.
-In Aristotle's book Rhetoric, Aristotle discusses the situations in which absurdity is employed and how it affects one's use of persuasion.
-According to Aristotle, the idea of a man being unable to persuade someone by his words is absurd.
-Any unnecessary information to the case is unreasonable and makes the speech unclear.
-If the speech becomes too unclear; the justification for their case becomes unpersuasive, making the argument absurd.